51 Cuban Slang Words to Sound Like a Local

 This expression means “don’t leave off the subject” or “let’s come back to the subject at hand.”

 37. Voy a hacer café

-Literally, “I’m going to make coffee,” but really this stock phrase is said by a host to indicate to the visitors that it’s time to go.
+Literally, “I’m going to make coffee,” but this is really said by a host to indicate to the visitors that it’s time to go.

 38. No te vayas, espera café

-If you’re concerned that your visitors might be a bit thick, and you really want to ensure that they leave, use this variant of the phrase above (“Don’t go (yet), wait for the coffee”).
+If you’re concerned that your visitors might be a bit thick and you really want to ensure that they leave, use this variant of the phrase above (“Don’t go (yet), wait for the coffee”).

 39. No me vayas a dichabar

 Dichabar is to betray someone’s confidence by spilling the beans or revealing a secret.
 This is for when you want to tell someone not to repeat a word of what you’re about to say.